 Kuryan J, Cheema A, Chuck RS.
 Laser-assisted subepithelial keratectomy (LASEK) versus laser-assisted in-situ keratomileusis (LASIK) for correcting myopia.
 Cochrane Database Syst Rev. 2017;2(2):CD011080.
 Published 2017 Feb 15. doi:10.1002/14651858.CD011080.pub2

 Top Which is better Lasik or Lasek?
 Related Articles

 Can Myopia Come Back After LASIK?LASIK (laser-assisted in situ keratomileuses) surgery is a procedure to restructure the cornea and correct myopia.
 It corrects myopia in most people who undergo the procedure.
 However, in a small number of people, the lens may undergo age-related changes.
 Such changes may cause a person to develop blurry vision after a few years of LASIK surgery.

-Is SMILE Safer Than LASIK?LASIK eye surgery is the most commonly performed laser refractive surgery to correct vision problems.
+Is SMILE Safer Than LASIK?LASIK and SMILE eye surgeries are the most commonly performed laser refractive surgeries to correct vision problems.
 LASIK improves vision and eliminates the need to wear glasses or contact lenses.